mdpahlovi/madroos-client/README.md

 ### Open [Madroos](https://madroos-e.web.app/) to view this project

-#### Technology Used : React, JavaScript, TailwindCSS, DaisyUI, React Router Dom, Firebase, React Icons, React Toast etc.
+#### Technology Used : React, JavaScript, TailwindCSS, DaisyUI, React Router Dom, Firebase, React Icons, React Toast, React to PDF etc.

 #### What can you get here?